 In April 2016, F5 Networks, Inc. ("F5") filed a lawsuit against us in the United States District Court for the Western District of Washington, alleging infringement of three U.S. patents of F5 relating to our ADC and WAF products.
 In December 2016, we filed an amended counterclaim in this action for patent infringement of a recently issued Radware patent directed to outbound link load balancing.
 In June 2017, the case was transferred to the United States District Court for the Northern District of California.
-In November 2017, the Court for the Northern District entered a partial stay of the case pending resolution of an Inter Partes Review of Radware's patent through the end of April 2018.
+On November 19, 2018, the Court granted partial summary judgment of non-infringement of the Company's patent.
 We deny that any of our products infringe any valid claims of the asserted F5 patents and we intend to continue to vigorously oppose F5's claims.
-However, since discovery and litigation is still in a preliminary stage, we cannot estimate what impact, if any, the litigation may have on our results of operations, financial condition or cash flows.